DroneSense/gulp-sourcemaps/README.md

        helper.js.map
   ```

-configuring `"outputRoot": "dist"` will result in the following maps:
+configuring `"outputPath": "dist"` will result in the following maps:

 index.js